-The TOE supports a number of features related to identification and authentication.
-From a user perspective, except for FCC mandated functions such as making phone calls to an emergency number or non-sensitive functions (e.g., choosing the keyboard input method or taking screen shots), a password (i.e., Password Authentication Factor) must be correctly entered to unlock the TOE.
-Also, even when the TOE is unlocked the password must be re-entered to change the password.
+The TOE supports features related to identification and authentication.
+From a user perspective, except for FCC mandated (making phone calls to an emergency number) or nonsensitive functions (e.g., choosing the keyboard input method or taking screen shots), a password (i.e., Password Authentication Factor) must be correctly entered to unlock the TOE.
+Also, even if the TOE is unlocked the password must be re-entered to change the password.
 Passwords are obscured when entered so they cannot be read from the TOE's display.
-The frequency of entering passwords is limited and when a configured number of password entry failures occurs, the TOE will be wiped to protect its contents.
-Passwords can be constructed using upper and lower case characters, numbers, and special characters.
-Passwords up to 16 characters in length are supported.
+The frequency of password entry is limited and when a configured number of password entry failures occurs, the TOE will be wiped to protect its contents.
+Passwords can be constructed using upper and lower cases characters, numbers, and special characters.
+Password lengths up to 16 characters are supported.